Nevis Trust – 12 Top Benefits

 Nevis Trust Benefits

 If you seek asset protection in a foreign jurisdiction, consider the island of Nevis trust.
 Nevis is the southernmost of the two island Federation of St. Kitts and Nevis.
-If you’re a fan of the musical “Hamilton” or the founding father who inspired the Broadway hit, you may recognize Nevis as Alexander Hamilton’s birthplace.
+You may know of the musical “Hamilton” or the founding father who inspired the Broadway hit.
+If you are a fan, you may recognize Nevis as Alexander Hamilton’s birthplace.
 Located in the Caribbean with a population of approximately 12,000, Nevis’ asset protection laws are among the strongest on the planet.
 Unlike most other Caribbean countries, Nevis is not part of an agreement on international tax treaties with the U.S. In fact, it has not signed any tax treaties with another country.

 Cook Islands trusts are also very popular for asset protection.
 Knowing this, Nevis strives to keep on the cutting edge and tends to make continuous improvements to its legislation.
 Neither jurisdiction recognizes foreign judgments.
 Nevis trust law has gone one step further and has taken the Mareva injunction off the table for creditors, which you will see below.